 6. Jharkhand Swabhiman

 Jharkhand Swabhiman could be a non-profit organization registered in Ranchi, Jharkhand.
-It extends assistance to all or any sections of the Society that are deprived of how.
-The aim is to serve humanity without discrimination regarding race, caste or religion.
+It extends assistance to all or any sections of Society that are deprived of how.
+The aim is to serve humanity without race, caste or religion discrimination.
 The inspiration stones of the organization were laid on 6 February 2002 by a bunch of experienced and enthusiastic those who had already been related to the social and economic development of the Society.
-Through their mutual efforts and unitedly with social experts, educationists, youth and social animators, and ideologists created JHARKHAND SWABHIMAN with a typical vision and customary mission.
+Through mutual efforts and unitedly with social experts, educationists, youth and social animators, and ideology, JHARKHAND SWABHIMAN was created with a typical vision and customary mission.

 Name | Jharkhand Swabhiman |